Reference and Reference Lists#

 columns-reference-explanation-fullname

-When entering data into a reference column you will see a dropdown list of all available values to choose from.
+When entering data into a reference column, you will see a dropdown list of all available values to choose from.
 Sometimes the list can get long, and in some cases confusing.
-For example, say you’re tracking population changes in the 1,000 most populous world cities.
-When entering a city into the reference column for city selection, the dropdown lists all 1,000 cities.

 Unfiltered reference dropdown list

-It would be useful if the dropdown list of city choices were filtered based on the country selected in the Country column.
+A dropdown list that long is impractical.
+Instead, it would be useful if the dropdown list of cities was filtered to only show cities based on the adjacent Stadium Country column.

 Set dropdown condition